-Possibly WordPress’ biggest selling point is how customizable it is, even for beginners.
-Of course, you still have to understand how its fundamental features work if you want to get the most out of your site.
-Learning how sidebars and widgets function is an excellent first step.
+Possibly WordPress’s strongest selling point is how customizable it is, even for beginners.
+Of course, you still have to understand the platform’s fundamental features if you want to get the most out of your site.
+Learning how sidebars and Widgets function is an excellent first step.

-WordPress widgets are handy little modules that enable you to add specific functionality to your site’s sidebars and footers.
+WordPress Widgets are handy little modules that enable you to add specific functionality to sidebars and footers of Classic themes.
 Even better, you don’t need to know any coding to use them.
-Thanks to widgets, you can use your sidebars to display images, show off your recent posts, offer a search bar, and much more.
+Thanks to Widgets, you can use your sidebars to display images, recent posts, a search bar, and much more.

 An Introduction to WordPress Widgets and Sidebars

-Enter widgets — a simple but flexible option that’s included in WordPress by default.
+Enter Widgets — simple but flexible options that are included in WordPress by default.
 Widgets are small, pre-built modules that add new functionality to your site.
-Using a widget, you can include features such as a search bar, a list of recent posts, a custom menu, and much more on your pages.
-Plus, the method of actually placing a widget on your site couldn't be easier (we’ll explain how to do this in a moment).
+Using a widget, you can include features such as a search bar, a list of recent posts, a custom menu, and much more.
+Plus, the method of actually placing a widget on your site couldn’t be easier.

 As for where they go, there are one or more designated ‘widget areas’ on your site.
-How many widget areas you have and where they’re located varies depending on your theme.
+These can often vary depending on your theme.
 However, in general, they’re in your site’s sidebar(s) and footer.
-Therefore, widgets are a method of building out your sidebars and similar elements, so you can customize what they contain.
+Therefore, Widgets can build out your sidebars and similar elements, so you can customize what they contain.

 How to Add Widgets to Your WordPress Site

-We’ll use the first method since the WordPress Customizer enables you to see changes to your site as you make them.
-Once you’re in the Customize screen, click on the Widgets tab.
+Since the WordPress Customizer enables you to see changes to your site as you make them, we’ll use the first method.
+Once you’re in the Customize screen, click on the Widgets tab:

 Click on the widget area you’d like to customize.
-You’ll probably see a few widgets listed there already.
-For example, the version of Twenty Seventeen we’re using has two Text widgets and a Search widget in the sidebar by default.
+You’ll probably see a few Widgets listed there already.
+For example, Twenty Seventeen has two Text Widgets and a Search widget in the sidebar by default:

 Select the Add a Widget button, and you’ll see a list of all the options you can place in your widget area.
 Let’s say you wanted to include a list of categories in your sidebar.
-You would merely click on the Categories widget, and it will appear in the list on the left.
+You would simply click on the Categories widget, and it will appear in the list on the left:

 To customize the widget itself, click on the small arrow in the right corner.
 Each widget has unique options.
 For example, the Categories widget enables you to set a title and choose from a few settings.

 First, the Text widget is the most flexible of the bunch.
-If you open it, you’ll see an abbreviated version of the usual WordPress editor.
+If you open it, you’ll see an abbreviated version of the Classic editor:

 Using this widget, you can add text, links, and various types of media to your sidebars and footers.
-You can even use the Text tab to include code — which means this little widget can help you add nearly any feature to your widget areas.
+You can even use the Text tab to include code — which means you can add nearly any feature to your widget areas.

-For a blog, news site, or similar website, the Recent Posts widget is a smart inclusion.
+For a blog or a news site, the Recent Posts widget can be a smart inclusion:

 This will display a short list of your recent posts in the widget area, enticing visitors to read your latest (and hopefully greatest) content.
-You can set a title, which is again optional, decide how many posts will be displayed, and choose whether to display each post’s date.
+You have the option of setting a custom title, the number of posts shown, and each post’s date.

 Most themes have one or more menus built into their design.
-However, you can use widgets to place additional menus within your sidebars and footers.
-For more information on how to do this, check out our full guide on creating custom menus.
+However, you can use Widgets to place additional menus within your sidebars and footers.

 4 Plugins to Help Supercharge Your WordPress Widgets

-While WordPress’ bundled widgets are powerful, some users want more options.
+While WordPress’ default Widgets are powerful, some users might want more options.
 Additionally, you may benefit from having more control over your sidebars, footers, and other widget areas.
-These four plugins offer you extra choices and flexibility when it comes to your widgets and sidebars.
+These four plugins offer you extra choices and flexibility when it comes to your Widgets and sidebars.